Flicka Rahn, M.M.Ed., M.Sc.,

 She continues to have a large studio of classical vocal students in Queretaro, Mexico.
 In 2017, she and Mexican tenor, Andres Pichardo (add Andres’ link) presented concerts in four cities throughout Mexico.
 In 2018, she returned to sing two concerts, “Amigos Para Siempre,” in Mexico City and Queretaro with tenors, Alberto Angel and Andres Pichardo.”

 As a composer, Ms Rahn’s sacred and secular pieces for vocal soloists, choirs, and opera companies have been performed at universities, educational institutions, churches, museums, and temples.
 Her art songs are published in the series Art Songs by American Women Composers.

 In 2017, she and fellow musician, Daniel Wyman, recorded and released an album of meditation and healing music under the name The Icaros, and released their debut album Chakra Soundscapes, in 2018.
 This beautiful musical interpretation was inspired by her experiences of the improvised healing songs of the Shipibo shamans from the Amazon jungle in Peru.
-The Icaros followed up with the elegantly produced Hymns to Gaia: Honoring the Elements in 2019 and since then has been performing at festivals and events in the US, Mexico and the UK.
+The Icaros followed up with the elegantly produced Hymns to Gaia: Honoring the Elements in 2019 and Ascension in August of 2021.
+The Icaros continues to perform at festivals and events in the US, Mexico and the UK.

 Flicka Rahn currently resides on a horse farm in rural Texas.
 She is married and has a grown daughter.
 Flicka continues to do live performances and talks, and is actively working on new musical projects as well as content for the world to enjoy.
 For a current list of events, CLICK HERE, and please follow Flicka's Social Media Pages for LIVE Broadcasts and more.